featured image

 }

-🔵 Deep Dive: std::chrono::steady_clock is used instead of system_clock because steady_clock is monotonic — it never jumps backward due to NTP adjustments or daylight saving changes.
-In a timing-critical loop, a backward time jump would produce a negative elapsed time and an excessively long sleep. steady_clock is guaranteed to only move forward.
+I use std::chrono::steady_clock rather than system_clock because steady_clock is monotonic — it never jumps backward due to NTP corrections or daylight saving changes.
+A backward time jump with system_clock would produce a negative elapsed value, which would cause an excessively long sleep or undefined behavior. steady_clock is guaranteed to only move forward.

 char data[12];